SanderMertens/bake/README.md

 ## Legal stuff

 Bake is licensed under the GPL3.0 license.
+The bake runtime (all code under the `util` directory) is licensed under the MIT license.